SaynaAI/saysdk/js-sdk/README.md

 # @sayna/js-sdk

-Sayna’s JavaScript SDK makes it easy to request access tokens, join voice rooms, and manage microphone publishing directly from the browser.
+[Sayna AI](https://sayna.ai) JavaScript SDK makes it easy to request access tokens, join voice rooms, and manage microphone publishing directly from the browser.
 It hides the low-level wiring so product teams can focus on interface and experience.

 ## Features